Virtual Meeting Best Practices - Setup and Equipment

 You can click on the link under each image to purchase the item.
 As an Amazon Associate, MHB earns from qualifying purchases made through clicking our links.

-So: no need to travel, put your health at risk, or devote an entire weekend for this event.
 Most people who regularly use online technology will have no problem getting by – but they may miss on some of the features or lose time learning the platform on the fly.
 In order to make the best of this experience, we’d like you to pay close attention to the following guide.

 First: a computer is a must.
 The main difference between this experience and conventional video conferencing (like Zoom) is the ability to navigate in the virtual space using a map (floor plan) – this cannot be done on a mobile device.
 It is also important that you have good internet connection in order to optimize your experience.